 Students who fail to meet the GPA requirement and/or have not completed two-thirds of the cumulative credit hours attempted at CSM after the probationary term will be placed on financial aid suspension.
-Students not maintaining satisfactory progress are not eligible to receive federal or state grants, loans, or employment.
-Students who reach the maximum timeframe of 150 percent of the program requirements are not eligible for financial aid.
+Students not maintaining satisfactory progress are not eligible to receive federal Stafford or Graduate PLUS federal or state grants, loans, or employment.
+Students who reach the maximum timeframe of 150 percent of their masters or doctorate program requirements are not eligible for financial aid.